LexTran/MedAI-Framework/README.md

 - [x] Convert multi labels into one label
 - [ ] Semi-supervised support
 - [ ] Accelerate 3d convolution using self-defined operator in Taichi
+- [ ] Extend this framework to enable registration and reconstruction